jackcoder2/nextcloud_collabora_nginx/readme.md

-Docker Compose file for Nextcloud, Collabora and Nginx proxy
+Docker Compose file for Nextcloud, Collabora and Nginx proxy.